Sicos1977/OfficeConverter/README.md

 Convert Microsoft Office document to PDF (Office 2007 - 2016)

-- 2014-09-21 Version 1.0
   - Converts .DOC, .DOCM, .DOCX, .DOT, .DOTM, .ODT, .XLS, .XLSB, .XLSM, .XLSX, .XLT, .XLTM, .XLTX, .XLW, .ODS, .POT, .PPT, .POTM, .POTX, .PPS, .PPSM, .PPSX, .PPTM, .PPTX and .ODP files to PDF with the use of Microsoft Office
   - Checks if the files are password protected without using Microsoft Office to speed up conversion

 ## License Information

-OfficeConverter is Copyright (C)2014-2024 Kees van Spelde and is licensed under the MIT license:
+OfficeConverter is Copyright (C)2014-2025 Kees van Spelde and is licensed under the MIT license:

     Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal